The answers so far...

 There isn't a prize but we hope you enjoy the challenge!
-(We still have a few left so if you haven't had one already do ask us - you might be 'lucky'!)
+(We still have a few left so if you haven't had one already do ask us - you might be 'lucky' to get one!)

 January 2023: It's Goring & Streatley station, platform 1, when services on the 'relief' line were disrupted.
 This Bristol bound 'IET' (Intercity Express Train) made an additional stop at Goring to get commuters home from London and Reading